Thursday, November 22, 2012

 Exam Tips

-a.
-You can't borrow items such as pens, pencils, rulers or special equipment while in an examination.
+can't borrow items such as pens, pencils, rulers or special equipment while in

 a.